joshuathorp/joshuathorp.github.io/content/research_page.md

 ---

+My research sits at the intersection of public opinion, political psychology, and public policy.
+I am particularly interested in how **political processes** - such as policy feedback, experiences of discrimination, or exposure to protest action - foster group consciousness and political cohesion within social minority groups.
+My dissertation project examines these processes in the context of people with disabilities in the United States - a group that has been largely overlooked in political behavior research.
+The second component of my research agenda focuses on the role of group stereotypes in shaping attitudes toward redistributive and social policies.
+Specifically, I examine how minority group stereotypes - particularly disability and ethnic group stereotypes - shape attitudes toward redistributive and social policy in the United State and other advanded democracies.

 ## Political Identity, Group Consciousness, and the Politics of Disability in the United States

 **Americans with Disabilities and the Identity-to-Politics Link** (Job Market Paper)